Hafpaf/acrylic_rainbow_pixels/README.md

 # Acrylic Rainbow Pixels

 ## What is this?
-The Acrylic Rainbow Pixels project stem from an art project at the Hacker Camp [BornHack 2023](bornhack.dk/), in Denmark, where we laser cut 150 x 150 mm acrylic plates applied with dichroic film, to create the crab character from the arcade game Space Invaders (1978)
+The Acrylic Rainbow Pixels project stem from an art project at the Hacker Camp [BornHack 2023](https://bornhack.dk/), in Denmark, where we laser cut 150 x 150 mm acrylic plates applied with dichroic film, to create the crab character from the arcade game Space Invaders (1978).

 Given that this project is just a bunch of pixels, we have the flexibility to repurpose them for creating new pixel art at future events, with the main cost being the initial creation of the pixels.
-The pixels are easily transportable and require minimal storage and transportation space, although their weight relative to their size can be substantial.
+The pixels are easily transportable and require minimal storage and transportation space, although they weight a quite a bit relative to their size.

 ![Day Space Invader at BornHack 2023 with 150x150mm pixels](./assets/images/day_space_invader.jpg "Day Space Invader at BornHack 2023 with 150x150mm pixels")
 Day Space Invader at BornHack 2023 by Bart and Hafnium.
 Photo by [@Guru_san@mastodon.social](https://chaos.social/@Guru_san@mastodon.social/110842490808345178)

 ## Laser Files
-You can find laser cut files in DXF and [LightBurn](https://lightburnsoftware.com/) format in the [laser_files directory](./assets).
+You can find laser cut files in AutoCad DXF and [LightBurn](https://lightburnsoftware.com/) (.lbrn2) format in the [assets directory](./assets).
 The image below shows 150x150mm and 50x50 pixels in LightBurn for a 400x600mm (and 900x1300mm) laser cutter.

 ![150x150mm pixels in LightBurn for a 400x600mm laser cutter ](./assets/images/150x150mm_pixels.png "150x150mm pixels in LightBurn for a 400x600mm laser cutter")